tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 Now, if you play the game, the camera follows the 2D player with the cube pretty well.
 However, the camera is too **zoomed** in, due to the camera shapecasting into the wall, and we can still **rotate** the camera.

 #### Shapecasting problem
-The easiest way to fix this is to move the camera target a bit out of the wall, so that the shapecast does not hit it.
+The easiest way to fix this is to move the camera target a bit away from the wall, so that the shapecast does not hit it.
 We can easily adjust it in the function `_update_camera_target()` by setting:
 ```GDScript
 camera_target.position.z = 0.5
 ```